yoheinakajima/babyagi/README.md

 OBJECTIVE=Same as for main branch, the ultimate objective

-STOP_CRITERIA=The condition which under which the ultimate objective shall be deemed achieved
+STOP_CRITERIA=The condition under which the ultimate objective is achieved

 PLAUSI_NUMBER=Plausibilization is done based on the latest task result's contribution to the ultimate objective.
 Each completed task gets evaluated and a percentage value is assigned.
-After a factor is applied (value*0.01) the values are added up and checked against the PLAUSI_NUMBER in main().
-If greater the final prompt is triggered.
+After a factor is applied (value*0.01).
+The values are added up each cycle and checked against the PLAUSI_NUMBER.
+If the value is greater PLAUSI_NUMBER, the final prompt is triggered.

 FINAL_PROMPT=Description for action which shall be executed when the ultimate objective has been achieved, before stopping the script